 I think I've tried many known homemade remedies for killing and repelling dog ticks.

-- Neem Extract.
 Some suggest Neem shampoo, soap or oil.
+I've not tried it as I've never seen this product yet.
 Others simply suggest boiling Neem leaves and when cooled, use it for bathing the dog.
 Boiling leaves is a little hassle to do and I'd rather not spend much on exotic remedies for dog ticks.

 I've tried many homemade tricks other than throw the dog in the ocean, which incidentally, was suggested by someone in a forum!
 Sea water, he said will get rid of the ticks fast.
 But I don't live near the ocean.